nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-6.md

 ### The Mountain

 1. Fish until 1:00 am.
 Continuously smelt Iron Bars but stop once you've acquired five.
-If you've acquired five, begin smelting Gold Bars.
+Once you've acquired five, begin smelting Gold Bars.
 2. Deposit your entire inventory into the Chest.
 Withdraw the following:
    - Five Iron Bars
    - The most profitable item stacks as calculated by the spreadsheet